Charlotte may have cracked the code on affordable housing. Here’s how

 “Lo and behold, what I found was these properties were slowly changing hands,” Ethridge says.
 Private equity firms, often from outside Charlotte, were behind many of the sales.
 From years inside the business, he knew this was likely to lead to displacement.
 “The way you make money in real estate traditionally is you buy something, you increase the rent and then you sell it,” he says.
 “So all of that is a recipe for bad outcomes for residents.”

 In 2017, Ethridge joined a task force at the nonprofit economic and cultural development organization Charlotte Center City Partners focused on finding solutions to the city’s affordable housing shortage.
 He focused on researching the preservation of NOAHs, looking at what cities like Minneapolis and Austin had done.
-Though the city of Charlotte had an affordable housing bond that was regularly re-approved by voters, it focused primarily on new construction – an important source of housing, but one that was slow to materialize, often taking three to four years from proposal to ribbon cutting.
-“We weren’t really thinking about this whole bed of thousands and thousands of older apartment units that really serve as a backbone for affordable housing in cities like Charlotte,” Ehtridge says.
+Though the city of Charlotte had an affordable housing bond that was regularly reapproved by voters, it focused primarily on new construction–an important source of housing, but one that was slow to materialize, often taking three to four years from proposal to ribbon cutting.
+“We weren’t really thinking about this whole bed of thousands and thousands of older apartment units that really serve as a backbone for affordable housing in cities like Charlotte,” Ethridge says.

 Around this time, he left his lending job to work with one of his clients, Ascent Real Estate Capital.
 “When I joined the company, I said I want to start buying old apartments, and when we buy them I don’t want to raise rents,” Ethridge says.
 “And my partners were like, ‘Uh, OK.
 Go figure it out.'”